Here's how you identify the most characteristic animal poops

 And lastly, but by no means least, is the poop of snakes.
 These tend to be oblong, liquid droppings that can have a white cap of urea.

 You should be able to see obvious bits of bone and hair remains of their prey in them too.
-As snakes have one external opening (cloaca) to get rid of their solid and liquid waste, their poop is usually a mixture of white urea and the remains of their last meal.
+As snakes have one external opening (cloaca) to remove their solid and liquid waste, their poop is usually a mixture of white urea and the remains of their last meal.

-Snake poo can be hard to find as they can go for weeks on end without eating.
-If you find large quantities of it, it is unlikely it has come from a snake -- unless you happen to have an Indiana Jones-style dungeon somewhere.
+Snake poo can be hard to find as they can go for weeks without eating.
+If you find large quantities of it, it is unlikely it has come from a snake -- unless you have an Indiana Jones-style dungeon somewhere.